acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 </video>
 </div>

-During its development, we started interacting with Poki and had like 3 iterations but in the end they weren't interested in the game, it wasn't clear if they didn't like the genre or they were avoiding Unity games but we decided to not spend more time on it anyways.

-We decided to publish the game for free on itch, you can [play it here](https://arielsan.itch.io/gorillajones).
+During its development, we started interacting with Poki and had like 3 iterations but in the end they weren't so interested in the game, it wasn't clear if they didn't like the game itelf, the genre wasn't a good match for the platform or if they were avoiding Unity games, so we decided to not spend more time on it.
+However, we also decided to publish the game for free on itch, you can [play it here](https://arielsan.itch.io/gorillajones).

-*Timeline: we started the game on March and released it on September.*

-Working on this game was a good experiment that should've failed sooner (like 2 months before) but it didn't.

 Some conclusions:

-* Game wasn't published in Poki so we have no idea if that is a good platform and we also don't know how to publish a game there.
+* Game wasn't published in Poki so we have no idea if that is a good platform and we also don't know how to publish a game there (failure!).
-* We didn't set the proper expectations about working together, and I had big expectations in my mind but since Mati was working on other stuff a lot I didn't enjoy the process (super slow iteration, communication delays, etc).
-* We spent like four months (part time) in something that didn't add a lot of value, and something we said it should've been completed in around one month.
+* We couldn't align our work hours with Mati and I had high expectations on working together (we didn't discuss this before starting), those two things ended up in me not enjoying the process.
+That doesn't affect our relationship and I still love his art style and whatever he does.
+* Working on this game was a good experiment that should've failed sooner.
-* I had the chance to experiment more with procedural generation and also to learn some things about game design (Thanks Leandro and Enzo for that!).
+* I had the chance to experiment more with procedural generation and also to learn more things about game and level design (Thanks Leandro and Enzo for that!).

+*Timeline: game was released on September.*

-During some gaps in its development (like waiting for poki or waiting for assets) I still did some mini game jams.
+During some gaps in the development of Gorilla Jones (like waiting for poki or waiting for assets) I still did some mini game jams.

 ### Mini RTS experience

-This is a micro RTS experience focused on micromanagement.
-I decided to use the core of Hunter games to start with but the game was pretty different, it was more about controlling multiple units and making them survive a difficult situation by using good micro management.
-I really love the genre and from time to time come back to try to develop something related to it.
+This is a an RTS experience focused on micromanagement, that means controlling multiple units with lot of actions like move, attack, stop, etc, and making them survive difficult situations.
+It was also developed in around two weeks as part of my personal jams.

 <div class="post-image">
     <img src="/images/jams_rtsgame-screenshot-02.gif" />
 </div>

-With this game I also focused on having a game loop (win and lose) while also trying to improve the game feel (blood particles, dead bodies, etc).
-I obviously had more ideas in mind I couldn't try in time but I am still pretty happy with the game.
+With this game I was also focused on having a game loop (win and lose) while also trying to improve the game feel (blood particles, dead bodies, etc).
+I obviously had more ideas in mind I couldn't try in time but I am still pretty happy with the results.

+*Note: I really love the RTS genre and from time to time come back to try to develop something related to it.*

 *Timeline: this game was developed in July and released at the beginning of August.*

 ### Abduction 101

-While developing the last game, I was already looking a game jam to participate (not one of my own) and found the [low rez jam](https://itch.io/jam/lowrezjam-2023).
+While developing the previous game, I was already looking for a game jam to participate (not one of my own) and found the [low rez jam](https://itch.io/jam/lowrezjam-2023).
 The idea is to make a low resolution (64x64) game in two weeks and there were different optional themes that you could pick, even more than one if you want.
 In my case, I decided to consider Invasion and Catch'Em All, and made a game named Abduction 101, where you play an UFO abducting people, destructing stuff and invading earth.

 <div class="post-image">
     <img src="/images/jams-lowrezjam-2023-01.gif" />
 </div>

-*Timeline: this game was released mid August.*
+This game was super fun to make, but it was more like a sandbox, I couldn't find a good lose condition and the win condition is not so satisfactory, but just playing, throwing stuff, abducting people, spawning aliens, etc, is fun.

 One thing I loved about joining this jam was that it was the first time I made all the assets for a game, and it didn't look bad.
-Having a limitation in resolution and colors allowed me to create art by brute force in some way, and I felt really in control of the development, at last.
+Having a limitation in resolution and colors allowed me to create art (by brute force in some way) that I felt in control, finally.
 This opened a new possibility that I decided to explore more: make lower resolution games and do the art myself.

+*Timeline: this game was released mid August.*

 ### A failed GBJAM?

-On September, there was going to be a [new GBJam](https://itch.io/jam/gbjam-11), a jam I normally love to participate and Franco and I were preparing for it some time before it started.
-We were discussing about making the second part of [Nekosama](https://arielsan.itch.io/neko-sama) and try to adapt the theme (not announced yet) in the way we can.
-I had really really big expectations.
+On September, there was going to be a [new GBJam](https://itch.io/jam/gbjam-11), a jam that I normally love to participate with Franco and we were preparing for it some time before it started.
+We were discussing about making the second part of [Nekosama](https://arielsan.itch.io/neko-sama) and try to adapt the theme (not announced yet) in any way we could.

 After the theme "Space" was announced, we quickly discussed some ideas to add to Nekosama and I developed some prototypes: